imhelle/yii-disqus-comments/README.md

 The full URL map for your site you can download from Discus administration panel on https://iconschallenge.disqus.com/admin/discussions/migrate/ ("Start URL mapper" button).

-Extension also provides to create URL map automatically.
-If you set a $autoUpdateMap parameter as true, extension will save every URL for page using Discus to your URL map.
+Extension also provides to update URLs in database automatically.
+If you set a $autoUpdateMap parameter as true, extension will synchronized every URL for page using Discus to your comments table.
 ```php
 'components' => array(
         'disqusComments' => array(